gdm413229/swwmgz_m/README.md

 Primary fire shoots, duh.

-Secondary fire toggles the recoil compensators.
-These small jet engines can potentially deal damage to yourself if you don't have any armor, so be careful.
+Secondary fire uses the scope.
+Can be held to go up to 16x.

 Reload reloads (what else is new).

-Zoom uses the scope.
-Can be held to go up to 16x.

 This weapon is generally not recommended for human use outside of power armor.
 Good thing you're not a human, then.
+Still, the recoil compensator jet engines can potentially deal damage to yourself if you don't have any armor, so be careful.

 ### 1.150 XSB Bullets, replaces Cells, Runes